FB

 • Make sure trailer chain (and attachments) are stronger than you need.
 Both on the trailer and on the tow vehicle.

-• Use 2 chains, and don’t connect them to the same feature.
+• Use 2 chains, and do not connect them to the same feature.
 Again, for both trailer and tow vehicle.

 4. Always make sure trailer loading is stable.
 Weight balance matters, more than ever when things get weird.